0x73746F70626F74686572696E676D65/gitlab-fork/doc/user/application_security/sast/index.md

 ### Pre-compilation

 Most GitLab SAST analyzers directly scan your source code without compiling it first.
-However, for technical reasons, some analyzers can only scan compiled code.
+However, for technical reasons, the SpotBugs-based analyzer scans compiled bytecode.

-By default, these analyzers automatically attempt to fetch dependencies and compile your code so it can be scanned.
+By default, the SpotBugs-based analyzer automatically attempts to fetch dependencies and compile your code so it can be scanned.
 Automatic compilation can fail if:

 - your project requires custom build configurations.